akoksal/BERT-Sentiment-Analysis-Turkish/README.md

  - [Turkish Word2Vec](https://github.com/akoksal/Turkish-Word2Vec)
  - [BERTurk](https://github.com/stefan-it/turkish-bert)

+ For more NLP content like this, please subscribe to my blog: (akoksal.com)[https://akoksal.com/]

  ## Dataset
  BOUN Twitter Data(2018) is used for this application.
 This dataset includes tweets about universities, mainly Bogazici University.
 There are 3 classes in this dataset: positive, neutral, and negative.
 It is also imbalanced dataset.
 Don't use this dataset in commercial applications.